DerBrunoIR/EbayStatistics/README.md

 > [!Warning]
-> Change made to the Ebay UI could break this library.
+> Changes made in the Ebay UI could break this library.

 # EbayStatistics